timjchin/unpuzzled/Readme.md

     * CLI Flags
 * Ability to choose the order of precendece (ex. cli flags > JSON > TOML > ENV)
 * Main Command and Subcommands
-* Defaults to verbose output out of the box.
-     * Ability to turn it off.
+* Defaults to verbose output out of the box, with the ability to turn it off. (app.Silent = true`)
-* Destination variables
 * Warnings on overrides
     * Warnings on overrides by order of precedence.
         * If a variable is set as an ENV variable, and a CLI flag overwrites it, let the user know.